bzquan/CucumberCpp/README.md

 # Cucumber/C++
-Cucumber/C++ is an editor of Cucumber/Gherkin, a language of specification by example in the world of BDD.
+Cucumber/C++ is an editor of Cucumber/Gherkin, a language of specification by example in the BDD world.
-It could generate C++ skeleton implementation from Gherkin.
+C++ step implementation is simple and straight forward.

 # Features
 1. Keywords highlight